 Zoho Projects Enterprise plan

-The second paid plan Zoho now offers is the Enterprise plan, which will be the go-to for large businesses with more than 50 employees looking to invest in project management software.
-The Enterprise plan is priced at $9 per user per month on the annual plan or $10 per user, per month on the monthly plan. and many aspects are completely unlimited (e.g. the number of projects you can create), making it ideal for corporations that will have multiple projects going at one time, with numerous employees working on them.
+The second paid plan Zoho offers is the Enterprise plan, which will be the go-to for large businesses with more than 50 employees looking to invest in project management software.
+The Enterprise plan is priced at $9 per user per month on the annual plan or $10 per user, per month on the monthly plan.
+Many aspects are completely unlimited (e.g. the number of projects you can create), making it ideal for corporations that will have multiple projects going at one time, with numerous employees working on them.

 - Custom fields